dleonard1210/GettingAndCleaningDataFinalProject/README.md

 The variables from the input data that were included in the output (other than subject and activity) all contained the string "-mean()" or "-std()".
 The script relies on the dplyr library package.
 It was written and tested on Windows 10.

+The following R code can be used to read the output file produced by this script:

+df <- read.table("GroupedMeans.txt", header = TRUE)
+View(df)

 Refer to the script itself for more details about the steps taken to produce the tidy data output.